lucasloureiror/slh/README.md

 - You need to probe at least every 14 hours and 26 minutes to keep your Service Level inside the yearly period with 3 average incidents per year and 2 failed probe to alert.

-<p class="callout warning">This formula is experimental and I offer no guarantee that will work as expected for you!</p>
+> WARNING: This formula is experimental and I offer no guarantee that will work as expected for you.

 ## License